 UW College of Education earns top 2026 rankings, growing the good across Washington communities

-Top-ranked teacher education programs reflect statewide impact and commitment to equity
+Top-ranked education programs reflect statewide impact and commitment to equity

 The University of Washington College of Education is once again ranked among the nation's top education schools, according to the 2026 U.S. News & World Report Best Graduate Schools rankings.